 - Plan a Trip to Bali during those months when flights cost less.
 For example, you can save thousands by flying in April instead of November.

-- Start looking for tickets at least 6-eight weeks before your journey.
-Flights to Bali are normally most inexpensive whilst booked well ahead of time.
+- Start looking for tickets at least 6-8 weeks before your trip.
+Flights to Bali are usually cheapest when booked well ahead of time.

-- Use budget airlines like AirAsia and Jetstar that fly to Bali from locations across Asia and Australia.
+- Use budget airlines like AirAsia and Jetstar that fly to Bali from places across Asia and Australia.
 Their prices are usually lower than those of other airlines.

 - Flying on a Tuesday instead of a Saturday can save you thousands.